Just because you’re crazy in love does not mean you have to go crazy with the shopping. Valentine’s gifts need to be heartfelt, not expensive.

 Pick up a copy of his favorite movie or get a gift card for a streaming site or digital purchase, and wrap it with some theater-style popcorn and his favorite movie candies.
 You can add some hot cocoa, a six-pack of beer or an inexpensive bottle of wine depending on the mood you want to set.

 Pick up a nice basket ($5-$10 at Walmart or a thrift shop) and fill it with your Valentine’s favorite sweet treats.
-Bake his favorite cookies and decorate them with pink frosting, sprinkles or Valentine’s Day M&Ms.
+Bake his or her favorite cookies and decorate them with pink frosting, sprinkles or Valentine’s Day M&Ms.

 What ideas do you have for cheap Valentine’s Day Gifts?
 Share your comments below.